sbraicu/calisti_lab/01-gettingstarted.md

 /home/developer/tools/cluster/cluster_setup.sh
 ```

-This sets up a 3 node cluster with metallb as the k8s load-balancer controller.
+This sets up a 3 node cluster with metallb as the k8s load-balancer controller in around 3-4 minutes.

 ### Kubernetes Checks